About the Fund

 - Canadian residential and business fixed broadband Internet access service subscribers should be able to access speeds of at least 50 megabits per second (Mbps) download and 10 Mbps upload, and to subscribe to a service offering with an unlimited data allowance; and

-- The latest generally deployed mobile wireless technology (currently LTE) should be available not only in Canadian homes and businesses, but on as many major transportation roads as possible in Canada.
+- The latest generally deployed mobile wireless technology (currently LTE [long-term evolution]) should be available not only in Canadian homes and businesses, but on as many major transportation roads as possible in Canada.

-The Fund is intended to benefit all Canadians that live in areas that are underserved (i.e., that do not have Universal Service Objective level broadband Internet access and mobile wireless service), particularly those in rural and remote areas.
+The Broadband Fund is intended to benefit all Canadians who live in areas that are underserved (i.e. that do not have broadband Internet access and mobile wireless services that meet the Universal Service Objective), particularly those in rural and remote areas.

-Canadians looking for information about whether funded projects will benefit their area will be able to do so on our website when the selected projects are announced.
+Canadians looking for information about whether funded projects will benefit their area can do so on our website, as the selected projects are announced.

-To ensure that the funding is awarded fairly and with the greatest benefits to Canadians, funding will be awarded as follows:
+To ensure that funding is awarded fairly and with the greatest benefits to Canadians, the following process is in place:

-The CRTC will issue calls for applications that addresses the gaps in services in Canada.
+The CRTC issues calls for applications that address the service gaps in Canada.

-A team at the CRTC will review each proposal for eligibility.
-Next, they will evaluate each eligible project against the assessment criteria to identify a set of high-quality projects.
-From this set of high-quality projects, the CRTC will select projects for funding, based on project selection considerations.
+A team at the CRTC reviews each application for eligibility.
+Next, it evaluates each eligible proposed project against the assessment criteria to identify a set of high-quality projects, from which the CRTC selects projects for funding, based on project selection considerations.

-Once the projects are selected, the CRTC will publish a decision to announce the projects that will be awarded funding.
+Once the projects are selected, the CRTC publishes a decision to announce the projects that are awarded funding.

-Funding recipients will be required to submit data on the broadband and/or mobile wireless services they will provide over their funded infrastructure.
-The CRTC will publish this data in its annual Communications Monitoring Report (CMR).
+Funding recipients are required to submit data on the broadband and/or mobile wireless services they provide using their funded infrastructure.

 Where does the money come from?